ManderaGeneral/generalgui/README.md

  * An Element can never have more than one widget.
  * A widget only has .element attribute.
  * Element can only be put inside a Page, so create subpages if needed.
+ * Elements are packed directly because they need a parent page.

 ## Terms
 Term | Meaning